flowerinthenight/hedge/README.md

 Finally, a distributed semaphore is also provided through the `NewSemaphore()`, `[Try]Acquire()`, and `Release()` APIs.

 ## Prerequisites
 * All pods within the group should be able to contact each other via TCP (address:port).
-You can use [downward API](https://kubernetes.io/docs/concepts/workloads/pods/downward-api/) for this.
 * Each `hedge`'s instance id should be set using the pod's cluster IP address:port.
+You can use [downward API](https://kubernetes.io/docs/concepts/workloads/pods/downward-api/) to get the pod's IP address, or you can use the ":port" format in which case the IP address will be resolved internally.
 * For now, `spindle`'s lock table and `hedge`'s log table are within the same database.
 * Tables for `spindle` and `hedge` need to be created beforehand.
 See [here](https://github.com/flowerinthenight/spindle#usage) for `spindle`'s DDL.
 For `hedge`, see below: